steveeJ-forks/actions-cache/README.md

 * `path` - **Required** - A list of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `key` - **Required** - An explicit key for restoring and saving the cache
-* `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key
+* `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
 * `upload-chunk-size` - The chunk size used to split up large files during upload, in bytes

 #### Outputs